-Whether you’re an aspiring gardener unsure of what to plant or a homeowner looking to spruce up your property, Rutgers Landscape & Nursery has everything you’ll need.
-A word of caution: If you’re only looking for a typical plant or two, we recommend a local store.
-But those in search of a unique botanical experience should follow the two 20-foot high yellow lawn chairs on Highway 202 to a nature lover’s dream.
+Whether you’re an aspiring gardener unsure of what to plant or a homeowner looking to spruce up your property; Rutgers Landscape & Nursery has everything you’ll need.
+However, if you’re only looking for something ordinary, we recommend a local store.
+But those hunting something unique should follow the two 20-foot high yellow lawn chairs on Highway 202.

 A desire to provide quality customer service and a professional workplace drove Jim Brophy, a then 19-year-old student at Rutgers University (hence the name), to start a landscaping business with a lawnmower and some friends.
 What could have been just a summer gig turned into a full-time endeavor that has grown exponentially over 30 years.